Skip to main content

 At the conclusion of this activity, the participant will be able to:

-• Describe the gastrointestinal manifestations of COVID-19
+• Name the gastrointestinal manifestations of COVID-19 infection

 Intended Audience

-This educational activity was designed for gastroenterologists, hepatologists, internists, fellows in gastroenterology, internal medicine residents interested in gastroenterology and hepatology.
+This educational activity was designed for gastroenterologists, hepatologists, internists, fellows in gastroenterology, and internal medicine residents interested in gastroenterology and hepatology.

 Board Pass Guarantee